metabrainz/bookbrainz-user-guide/docs/style/entities/author.md

     * foreword
     * preface
     * introduction
-    * blurb
-        * (short quotes, reviews, summary of the plot, author bio or other promotional content, usually found on book jackets) from https://en.wikipedia.org/wiki/Blurb\#Books
-        * (specify that this should only be added if the author is *known*)
     * illustrator (see above)
         * (specify that illustrator should be add to edition only if its a "variable addition", that is, if the story makes just as much sense without the art, if there exists versions without it, or with different art, then this is an *edition* level rel.)
     *  photographer (see above)